apple1986/medicalSegReview/README.md

 # medicalSegReview
-Is the medical segmentation problem solved-Survey
+Is the medical image segmentation problem solved?
+A survey of current developments and future directions This paper is available for download at https://arxiv.org/abs/2508.20139.

 # Representative Methods: 2015–2024